NotLawson/whiteboard/README.md

-# WhiteBoard - A truely Smart Display built for schools and workplaces
+# WhiteBoard - A truly Smart Display built for schools and workplaces
 Warning - this is a work in progress

 ## Backstory